-If you have a humbucker, single coil, humbucker setup, then the wiring would look like this.
-It is basically the same as a Stratocaster with an import switch.
+If you have a humbucker, single coil, humbucker, and 5-way import switch, then the wiring would look like this.
 If the humbuckers are 4-wire conductors, then just add coil cut switches to them.
+Check out the hot rod section for more info on coil cutting.